anytizer/api.php/readme.md

 ## APIs Served

-Following are the valid test endpoints to this application, which connect to the database.
+Following are the valid endpoints to test this application.
+Results are calculated from the database server.

 	/
 	/age